 There is more than one hotel location in this assassin world, though the first one we see is found in Lower Manhattan and run, in the movies by Winston.
 He’s played by the great Ian McShane.

-With the John Wick franchise working harder to include a bigger, worldbuilding view, they’ve also begun to take care in how the places are important here.
+With the John Wick franchise working harder to include a bigger, world-building view, they’ve also begun to take care with how the places are important here.
 This new series will expand on that idea by going back in time to give a sense of place in how The Continental came to be, especially the iteration we know from the movies.